This Faithful Book: A Diary of World War Two in the Netherlands

 this-faithful-book-cover.jpg

-One of my recent books is actually a collaboration with my mother, Madzy, long deceased.
+One of my recent books is actually a collaboration with my mother, Madzy, who died in 1984.
 During the Second World War, while we were still living in the Netherlands, she wrote a diary, and I’ve translated it from the Dutch and edited it, providing extensive background information and explanations.

 The diary covers the years 1942 to 1945.
-The Netherlands was occupied by the Germans, and the Dutch population was suffering not only the dangers of warfare and of arbitrary “government” by a foreign power but also a shortage of food and other daily necessities.
+The Netherlands was occupied by the German Army, and the Dutch population was suffering not only the dangers of warfare and of arbitrary “government” by a foreign power but also a shortage of food and other daily necessities.

 “This faithful book” is how Madzy referred to the diary that she was writing.
 In a stressful and very unsafe time, it was a refuge for her.
 What she wrote is a very personal story, but it has wide reverberations: it throws a vivid light on the lives of civilians – mainly women and children – in wartime.